olo-dw/ansible-role-testlink/README.md

     testlink_webserver_user: 'www-data'

 ## Advanced variables

+### PHP modules

+By default this role ensures that mandatory php modules below are installed:

+    php-common, php-cli, libapache2-mod-php, php-gd, php-mbstring

+And these optionnal php modules:

+    php-ldap, php-mysql

+You can override this tweaking respectively the variables below:

+    * testlink_php_modules
+    * testlink_php_extra_modules

+PHP > 5.5 It will be better if you use PHP 7.2.x

 ### LDAP
 To activate the ldap configuration you need to turn `testlink_authentication_method` into 'LDAP' and set the other parameters below: